Balabagan

-Balabagan, officially the Municipality of Balabagan (Maranao and Iranun: Inged a Balabagan; Bayan ng Balabagan), is a 4th class municipality in the province of Lanao del Sur, Philippines.
+Balabagan, officially the Municipality of Balabagan (Maranao and Iranun: Inged a Balabagan; Bayan ng Balabagan), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 29,863 people.

+According to the 2024 census, it has a population of 29,955 people.

 History

-Balabagan became a municipality during the Presidency of Ferdinand Marcos.
-The area of Balabagan was owned and donated by Sultan a Dimasangkay sa Macadar.
+Balabagan became a municipality during the presidency of Ferdinand Marcos.